 Purification of thiosemicarbazones P2 extract (ethanolic extract)

 Bioguided P2 fractionation

-We proceeded to a column fractionation at atmospheric pressure (CPA).

-The results of said fractionation are expressed in the form of a yield, the values of which are given in table 3 below:
+The proceeded to a column fractionation at atmospheric pressure (CPA).
+The results of said fractionation are expressed in the form of a yield, the values of which are given in Table 1.